kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. Factor XI
 	E. Factor VIII

+### Answer: C. Factor XII - ?

 ### Q3.73
-A patient with a defective neutrophil NADPH oxidase system will be unable to generate:
+A patient with a _defective neutrophil NADPH oxidase_ system will be unable to generate:

 	A. Bactericidal permeability increasing protein
 	B. Reactive oxygen intermediates
 	C. Lysozyme
 	D. Major basic protein
 	E. Defensins

+#### Answer: B. Reactive oxygen intermediates - ?

 ### Q3.74
 The critical step in the elaboration of the biological functions of complement is the activation of: